osteele/blog.osteele.com/_posts/2008-05-09-my-git-workflow.md

 patches](http://darcs.net/manual/node8.html#Patch), although insightful and beautiful, just didn't match my workflow.

-Git's problem is its complexity.
+Git’s problem is its complexity.
 Half of that is because it's actually more powerful than the other systems: it's got features that make it look scary but that you can ignore.
 Another half is that Git uses nonstandard names for about half its most common operations.
 (The rest of the VCS world has more or less